PF Flyers: Previous models

 Released in 2010, the "Number 5" featured a variety of material make-ups, full-grain leather and woven nylon builds.
-The signature chevron in the saddle separated this design from other PF Flyers models.
+The signature chevron in the saddle separated this design from other P.F.
+Flyers models.

-In Media
+In media

-PF Flyers featured in the 1993 film The Sandlot; for the film's 20th anniversary, a limited edition shoe was made.
-In 2018, PF Flyers created another limited run reissue.
-PF Flyers appeared in the animated television series Jonny Quest (1964–1965) as the main sponsor of the show.
-Commercials for Jonny Quest would be centered around advertising PF Flyers shoes.
-One notable highlight of these commercials was the "PF Magic Ring", which featured "decoder dials", "magnifying glass", and a "secret compartment" inside the ring and would be included in the purchase of a pair of PF Flyers.
+P.F.
+Flyers featured in the 1993 film The Sandlot; for the film's 20th anniversary, a limited edition shoe was made.
+In 2018, P.F.
+Flyers created another limited run reissue.
+P.F.
+Flyers appeared in the animated television series Jonny Quest (1964–1965) as the main sponsor of the show.
+Commercials for Jonny Quest would be centered around advertising P.F.
+Flyers shoes.
+One notable highlight of these commercials was the "P.F.
+Magic Ring", which featured "decoder dials", "magnifying glass", and a "secret compartment" inside the ring and would be included in the purchase of a pair of P.F.
+Flyers.